How can this be?

 Pain is your brain sending you an SOS message to stop, a wake-up call that it feels threatened somewhere.

-Tissue in the muscles responds to these messages by tightening or locking the area to protect it.
+The tissue in the muscles responds to these messages by tightening or locking the area to protect it.

 We usually have warning signs of tightness before we get to pain, we just don’t notice it or ignore it.